cse110-fa21-group28/meal-buddy/README.md

 # meal-prep-app

-This is a source code of [meal-prep-app](https://meal-prep-web-app.web.app/)
+his is a source code of [meal-prep-app](https://meal-prep-web-app.web.app/)

 ## Local setup